 What is LIHEAP?

-The Low Income Home Energy Assistance Program (LIHEAP) is a federally funded program that provides financial assistance to low-income Oklahoma households each year to help meet the cost of home energy.
+The Low Income Home Energy Assistance Program (LIHEAP) is a federally funded program that provides financial assistance to income eligible Oklahoma households to help meet the cost of home energy.

 How do I apply for LIHEAP benefits?

-To be eligible for ECAP, the utility provider must verify the household meets one of the energy crisis criteria listed below.
+To qualify for ECAP, the household must meet one of the energy crisis criteria listed below.

 An energy crisis exists when the energy provider:

-bullet Is an alternative fuel source (i.e. Wood, Corn Pellets, Kerosene, etc.) and the fuel source is about to run out; or
+bullet Has depleted an alternative fuel source (i.e. Wood, Corn Pellets, Kerosene, etc.)

-bullet Requires a new connection or reconnection fee and the minimum security deposit; or
+bullet Requires a new connection or reconnection fee and the security deposit;

 bullet Enters into a payment plan with the household to prevent the service cut off.